 We could talk about flavor profiles, texture, and color, and if that means something to you, go with it!
 But if you’re a total charcuterie board rookie, just focus on putting one condiment with two crackers and fruits and then three meats and cheeses.
 The result will be a simple board that you can stick with or build out with more items if you want to!

 Learn all the bizarre and extreme ways to get meat for cheap.

 3. The best charcuterie boards feature sweet, salty, savory, and spicy flavors — all four.

-In addition to meats, cheeses, and crackers, focus on nuts, dried fruits, veggies, dips, jams, honey, mustards, candy, and cookies.
+In addition to meats, cheeses, and crackers, you could also add nuts, dried fruits, veggies, dips, jams, honey, mustards, candy, and cookies.

 To get a good price on the spendier items like meats and cheeses, ask your local deli what’s on sale (or in season).
 Costco is a great place to buy bulk spreads, meats, and cheeses too.
+Aldi also has excellent charcuterie options at low prices.
 Hit up Dollar Tree for crackers and cookies.

 See all produce deals.

 4. Make a star party food platter with cheap kitchen tongs.